 "It's hard to make predictions, especially about the future."
-Yogi Berra and others regarding the future including population, households and structure of those households, employment, the transportation system, travel costs, and traveler behavior.
+Yogi Berra and others

+The ridership and revenue forecasts are based on myriad predictions regarding the future including population, households and structure of those households, employment, the transportation system, travel costs, and traveler behavior.
 The potential for variation of some of the input variables has been rigorously taken into account through the formal risk analysis procedures documented in Section 1.1.2.